nimbix/appdef-template/README.md

 1. Select PushToCompute tab on the menu on the right
 2. Click the `New` icon in the middle of the page
 3. Fill in `App ID` (e.g. `shell`)
-4. Fill in 'Docker or Singularity Repository' with `centos:7`
+4. Fill in 'Docker Repository' with `centos:7`

     ![Centos](screenshots/centosExample.png)